About Child Custody for Unmarried Couples in California

 Note, though, that the court may grant you sole custody of your child if you can demonstrate that your child’s mother is not fit to rear him or her, or that you have served as the primary caregiver of the child.

-What are the Rights for Unmarried Fathers in California?
+What Are the Rights for Fathers in Unmarried Child Custody Situations?

-Unmarried fathers do not have any inherent custody rights in California.
-For this reason, unmarried fathers must take the initiative to pursue rights through the courts, which an attorney can help with.
+California custody laws for unmarried parents are not favorable to the father.
+Unmarried fathers do not have any inherent rights, which is why they must take the initiative to pursue rights through the courts.
+An attorney can help with this.
 Fortunately, judges in California often try to give unmarried fathers the chance to be a part of rearing their children.

 - Unmarried fathers have no rights to their newborn children unless they have established paternity.